AcornHack/templates/README.md

 Open document templates

-**Take the required document and include in your own Project Repo, then update accordingly**
+**Take the required document and include in your own Project Repo, then update accordingly.
+Click on the document you require and then click raw and copy the displayed content.**

 ## Available Templates